 Despite their shared origins, people rarely care about football and rugby simultaneously.
 Yeah, both sports involve tackling for possession of an oblong ball, occasionally kicking it through some posts, and even the fields look similar.
 Indeed, it’s less the minute differences that pull supporters from one sport to the other, but often their point of exposure.
 American football is huge in the USA, while rugby is still seen as mostly a strange deviant from across the pond, but with raised awareness about the dangers of concussions, there has been a steady drop in football participation.

 Players are looking for alternatives.
 Rugby might seem like a bad place to look, but plenty of people consider it a safer sport.
+Let's take a look at rugby vs American football injuries.

 The rising concussion crisis in the NFL has received plenty of media coverage, as has the impact football has on even high school athletes.
 Professional players can generate 1,600 pounds of force in a tackle, much more than needed to cause a concussion.
 Football players achieve that sort of force through mostly athleticism, of course, but some of it comes down to their tackling approaches.
 They are able to throw their entire body into the tackle, since they feel more secure because of their padding.